Unturned3/Microdot/readme.md

-	Teaches people how to manually assemble a working Linux system, but uses _a lot_ of packages, employs a complicated process, and makes a big system(200+ MB).
-Doesn't offer any details about how to configure a kernel.
+	Teaches people how to manually assemble a working Linux system, but uses _a lot_ of packages, employs a complicated process, and makes a big system (200+ MB).
+Doesn't offer much details on how to configure a kernel.

 * Minimal Linux Live